siscale/logstash-filter-csvenrich-ipaddr/README.md

 The IP "192.168.2.17" is in the range "192.168.2.0/24" found on the second line of the CSV (excluding the headers).

 The plugin will look at the provided "ip_field" and try to match it with any of the IP's or IP ranges in the "ip_column", which in this case is 3 (note that column indexing starts from 0, which in this case it's the "Code" column).
+Instead of the column number, the column header name can also be used (in this case, it would be `ip_column => "Ip"`).

 The IP column can contain any number of IP's or IP ranges per row.